-Now that most of us are sequestered at home, remote work can come with unique challenges.
+Now that most of us are sequestered at home, work from home can come with unique challenges.
 Especially if you’re not used to it, it can be tough to channel the same level of focus that you might have in an office setting.
 And when you’re suddenly away from the rest of your team, a lack of collaboration and connection can be difficult to navigate.

 - Mindfulness – try meditating for 5 minutes a day.